Skip to main content

 If you’re considering filing a medical malpractice claim in Connecticut, it’s important to understand the statute of limitations.
 This legal timeframe dictates how long you have to initiate a lawsuit after the alleged malpractice occurred.
 In Connecticut, the statute of limitations for medical malpractice cases is generally two years from the date of the injury or when it was discovered.

-Choosing Your Connecticut Medical Malpractice Lawyer
+Choosing the Best Medical Malpractice Lawyer in CT

 When choosing your malpractice lawyer, it’s vital to reflect on several key factors to guarantee you find the right fit for your case.